A stochastic network approach to clustering and visualising single-cell genomic count data: Introduction

 Raw genomic sequencing data (RNA-seq, ATAC-seq, etc) may be represented as a matrix $\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ of non-negative integer counts.
 These are counts of genomic sequencing reads, such that each entry $X_{ij}$ represents the number of observed copies of genomic fragment (e.g., mRNA transcript) $i\in\{1,...,p\}$ in sample (e.g., cell) $j\in\{1,...,n\}$.
 Modern single-cell sequencing data use UMIs (unique molecular identifiers), which avoid double-counting the same transcript (after amplification by PCR, polymerase chain reaction).
-In these data, the columns of $\mathbf{X}$ may be modelled as $n$ independent draws from a multinomial distribution \cite{townes2019feature}.
-This contrasts with long-established methods for analysing RNA-seq data which use normalisation methods such as TPM (transcripts per million) and FPKM (fragments per kilobase per million).
+Historically, it was considered necessary to model dropouts in single-cell sequencing data, which manifest in the data as zero-inflation.
+However, it has been shown more recently that it is no longer necessary to model dropouts or zero-inflation if these data use UMIs \cite{townes2019feature}.
+For UMI data, under the model of \cite{townes2019feature} the columns of $\mathbf{X}$ are modelled from first-principles as $n$ independent draws from a multinomial distribution.
+This contrasts with long-established methods for analysing RNA-seq data which use normalisation methods such as TPM (transcripts per million) and FPKM (fragments per kilobase per million), as part of standardised pipelines.
 Normalisation methods such as TPM and FPKM normalise the data by library size (i.e., $\sum_{i=1}^pX_{ij}$), and this may induce spurious correlations between transcripts \cite{townes2019feature}, as well as making it difficult to write down expressions for the true error distributions of the data after normalisation.
 In other words, after normalisation, we can't say exactly what the true distribution of the normalised data is, and so rely on heuristics.
-Instead, we take a unique view of the data that is inspired by stochastic network theory.
-Our perspective allows data modelling based on a fundamental understanding of the distribution of the data and summaries that follow.
+There is currently no consensus in the genomics literature on best practice for normalising and modelling raw single-cell sequencing data \cite{hafemeister2019normalization,lause2021analytic,choudhary2022comparison}.
+Our proposed approach enables data modelling based on a first-principles representation of these data.
+This allows important insights into the distributions of representations of these data-points, such as asymptotic multivariate Gaussianity in spectrally-embedded space.